QTIM-Lab/MedICI-Challenge-Bundles/Template/README/README.md

 Next to the *Participate* tab should be a *Results* tab where you can view the results on the main leaderboard (which can be hidden).
 ![leaderboard](leaderboard.png)

+### Summary
+That is most basic challenge type (data submission).
+These challenges can have participants submit essentially any data type (text, csv, image) and then that can be judged an a custom way with a socring program.
+This example compared a submission csv to a ground truth csv.

+Proceed to the next section to recreate this demo with a docker submission

 ## Docker Submission